invisibleroads/invisibleroads-tutorials/life-languages-communicate.rst

-    rumors have some basis in truth = cuando el río suena, es porque agua lleva = cuando el río suena, es porque piedras trae don't serve your own drink = nunca el burro se carga solo leave the water alone if you can't drink it = agua que no has de beber déjala correr what the eyes do not see, the heart does not feel = ojos que no ven, corazon que no siente if you love her, let her go; if she returns, she is yours; if not, she never was = si amas a alguien déjalo libre; si regresa es tuyo; si no, nunca lo fue
+    rumors have some basis in truth = cuando el río suena, es porque agua lleva = cuando el río suena, es porque piedras trae don't serve your own drink = nunca el burro se carga solo leave the water alone if you can't drink it = agua que no vas a beber déjala correr what the eyes do not see, the heart does not feel = ojos que no ven, corazon que no siente if you love her, let her go; if she returns, she is yours; if not, she never was = si amas a alguien déjalo libre; si regresa es tuyo; si no, nunca lo fue